The Final Bhukti (sub-period)

 Shani in 3rd-from-Budha

-The bad angle here is Shani in 3rd-from-Budha.
+The challenging angle here is Shani in 3rd-from-Budha.
 Results of Shani in 3rd-from-Budha include isolation, negative thinking to the extent of clinical depression.
 Draconian punishments which drive lighter thoughts from the youthful mind, imposing premature survival responsibilities through heavy work demands.

 Somewhat easier when Shani = Yogakaraka, but generally Shani in 3rd-from-Budha = a very difficult era of "closure".
 Forgiveness = not possible under the survival pressures of the Shani in 3rd-from-Budha angle